7 Great Spots to See Cherry Blossoms on Long Island

 Old Westbury Gardens

-71 Old Westbury Road, Old Westbury, NY
+71 Old Westbury Road, Old Westbury

 Bayard Cutting Arboretum

-440 Montauk Highway Great River, NY
+440 Montauk Highway, Great River

 Planting Fields Arboretum

-1395 Planting Fields Rd., Oyster Bay, NY
+1395 Planting Fields Rd., Oyster Bay

 This 409-acre site’s landscape was designed by the Olmsted Brothers, famed for their design of NYC’s Central Park.
 With over 20 gardens to explore and five miles of woodland trails, you’ll see stunning cherry blossoms as well as magnolias, azaleas, and dogwood trees.
-For a little extra arboreal fun, visitors are invited to bloom bingo by downloading a printable bingo board and seeing how many blooms you can find!
+For a little extra arboreal fun, visitors are invited to bloom bingo by downloading a printable bingo board and seeing how many blooms they can find!

 Caumsett State Historic Park Preserve

-25 Lloyd Harbor Rd, Lloyd Harbor, NY
+25 Lloyd Harbor Rd, Lloyd Harbor

 See cherry blossoms on this beautiful estate extending into the Long Island Sound.
 You’ll be able to explore the blossoms through hiking and nature trails.
 Caumsett’s garden serves as a picturesque floral oasis, perfect for viewing blossoming trees on the island’s North Shore.

-Green Port Cherry Blossom Festival 2025
+Green Port Cherry Blossom Festival

-68320 Main Rd, Greenport, NY
+68320 Main Rd, Greenport

 Greenport was named by Forbes as one of the prettiest towns in America, making it one of the best spots around to see the cherry blossoms when they come into bloom.
 Greenport also hosts a Cherry Blossom Festival every year.
 Take a self-guided walking tour through the blooms and enjoy blossom-themed refreshments and gifts from local businesses.